 Eagle Star (Malta) Limited (ESL)

-ESL's source of income is that of a structured remuneration in the form of a fee charged for the handling of the run-off of Long Term business.
+ESL's source of income is that of a structured remuneration in the form of a fee the handling of the run-off for Long Term business.
 ESL does not introduce new business to its principal, Zurich Assurance Limited.